RedBearLab/Blend/README.md

 Blend
 =====

-An Arduino compatible development board with BLE support (Atmega32u4 + nRF8001).
+The Blend (Arduino form factor) and the Blend Micro are two Arduino compatible development boards with BLE support (Atmega32u4 + nRF8001).

-This add-on package is to add support to the Arduino IDE (tested on v1.6.0) for this board.
+This add-on boared support package is to add support to the Arduino IDE for these boards.

 * Tested and support Arduino IDE version 1.6.4.

+Unless you know how to do with this reporsitory, otherwise please use Boards Manager to install this support package.

 Installation